A Methodological Guide on Using Large Language Models for Reproducible Text Annotation in the Social Sciences and Humanities with Python and R: Take Your Annotations to the Next Level

-\paragraph{Version control and archiving.} Store annotation scripts, prompts, and metadata in a version-controlled repository (e.g., GitHub or GitLab).
-For long-term preservation and citation, deposit tagged releases on platforms such as Zenodo or OSF.
-This practice helps ensure that future researchers can reproduce your annotation pipeline exactly, even if model versions or API defaults evolve over time.
+\paragraph{Version control and archiving.} To further support reproducibility, annotation scripts, prompts, logs, and metadata should be maintained in a version-controlled repository (e.g., GitHub or GitLab).
+For long-term preservation and citation, researchers may additionally archive tagged releases on platforms such as Zenodo or OSF.
+Combining detailed prompt logs with version-controlled code and archived releases helps ensure that future researchers can more accurately reconstruct annotation workflows, even if model versions, provider implementations, or API defaults evolve over time.

+\paragraph{Local deployment.} Researchers who prefer not to rely on external cloud APIs may instead deploy open-weights models locally.
+Local deployment can improve reproducibility by reducing dependency on external providers and enabling researchers to preserve exact model versions, quantization settings, and runtime configurations.
+Local deployment may also be desirable when working with sensitive or restricted data that cannot be transmitted to third-party services.

+One accessible approach is to use \texttt{Ollama}, which provides a lightweight interface for downloading and serving open-weights language models locally.
+After installing Ollama\footnote{See instructions at \url{https://ollama.com/}}, researchers can download a model and expose it through a local API endpoint that behaves similarly to cloud LLM APIs.
+For example, the following terminal commands download and start a small test model:

+By default, Ollama exposes a local endpoint at \url{lhttp://localhost:11434}, which can then be connected to existing LLM workflows and orchestration libraries such as \texttt{LangChain} and \texttt{ellmer}.
+The example below demonstrates how a local model can be initialized with \texttt{LangChain}: